linode/docs/docs/guides/development/frameworks/rocket/how-to-build-website-using-rust-rocket/index.md

 1. Throughout, this guide uses `example-app` as the name of the Rocket application.
 Replace it with your preferred application name.

 {{< note >}}
-This guide is written for a non-root user.
+This guide is written for non-root users.
 Commands that require elevated privileges are prefixed with `sudo`.
 If you’re not familiar with the `sudo` command, see the [Users and Groups](/docs/tools-reference/linux-users-and-groups/) guide.
 {{< /note >}}

 ## What is Rocket